m6r-ai/humbug/src/humbug/backlog.md

 # Backlog

-## Resolve problem with histories

-The current histories rely on the "AI:" or "User:" prefix on the text displayed to be provide history back to the LLM.
-This is completely broken!
-We should have the concept of a history including metadata.
-The metadata must be able to be displayed to the user on-demand.
-Timestamp, model, temperature, etc.

-## Input buffer limitations

-The current input buffer only supports up to 10 lines of text.
-It's supposed to handle arbitrary amounds of text and support scrolling if the display region is too small.

 ## Signal handlers

 Review the current signal handlers.
 Almost certainly don't want them apart from SIGWINCH and SIGTERM?